hzget/hzget.github.io/ml_tutorials/ml_tutorials.md

 * early AI program: one AI program resolves one problem - Example: Deep Blue
 * today AI program: one AI program resolves many problems without even to be written - Example: Alpha Go

 ML makes that possible.
-It's the study of algorithms that ***learn from examples and experience*** instead of relying on hard-coded rules.
+It's the study of algorithms that ***learn from examples and experience automatically*** instead of relying on hard-coded rules.

 ### An example